-- Identify and protect all pupils especially those identified as vulnerable <pupils> - Identify individual needs as early as possible; gain the voice and lived experience of vulnerable <pupils> and design plans to address those needs - Work in partnership with <pupils>, parents/carers and other agencies
+- Identify and protect all pupils especially those identified as vulnerable pupils - Identify individual needs as early as possible; gain the voice and lived experience of vulnerable pupils and design plans to address those needs - Work in partnership with pupils, parents/carers and other agencies

-Our policy extends to any establishment our school commissions to deliver education to our <pup!s> on our behalf including alternative provision settings.
+Our policy extends to any establishment our school commissions to deliver education to our pupils on our behalf including alternative provision settings.

-Our <Governing Body> will ensure that any commissioned agency will reflect the values, philosophy and standards of our school.
+Our Governing Body will ensure that any commissioned agency will reflect the values, philosophy and standards of our school.
 Confirmation should be sought from the school that appropriate risk assessments are completed, and ongoing monitoring is undertaken.